Caounee/skleptest/README.md

 #### Evaluation:

-* The homepage is simple to navigate and user-friendly.
-There are defects that affect the overall assessment of the application.
-Some defects hinder the purchase process  the lack of a product image leaves us unaware of what the product looks like.
+* The <b> homepage </b> is easy to use and friendly for users.
+However, there are some problems that affect the overall rating of the application.
+Some issues make it harder to shop, and the lack of product pictures means we don't know what the product looks like, so we won't buy it.
+Some links don't work.
+* Not all <b> menu </b> tabs have the right stuff on the page.
+When you go through the menu, you can see mistakes that are easy to notice.
+* There are problems with managing products in the <b> shopping cart </b>.
+The checkout page is confusing for the user

 #### Tested application elements:

-*	homepage - usability, functionality, overall appearance assessment, links, footer, display of products on the website
+*	<b> homepage </b> - usability, functionality, overall appearance assessment, links, footer, display of products on the website
-* menu - menu tabs, links, checking subpages from the menu
+* <b> menu </b> - menu tabs, links, checking subpages from the menu
-* cart and ordering process - adding products to the cart, removing and changing the quantity of products, the ordering process
+* <b> cart and ordering process </b> - adding products to the cart, removing and changing the quantity of products, the ordering process
-* user account - account management functions
+* <b> user account </b> - account management functions
-* product sorting
+* <b> product sorting </b>
-* product pages - product descriptions, photos
+* <b> product pages </b> - product descriptions, photos
-* search - checking the search function
+* <b> search </b> - checking the search function

 ## :sparkles: Bugs: